 It’s time for you to show your potential in the UX design field!
 Tell your interviewer about your passions and capabilities as a UX designer.
 It’s great to explain that you’re intrigued with this field and willing to thrive to improve the business’ products.

-Here are few strengths that could support your excitement for building your career in the UX design industry:
+Here are a few strengths that could support your excitement for building your career in the UX design industry:

 - Empathy: Show that you’re an empathetic person and gauge what the users would expect in their experience.